rdfostrich/article-swj2020-cobra/content/solution.md

 by allowing two sets of deltas to make use of the same snapshot.
-Intuitively, one bidirectional delta chain is equivalent to two forward delta chains, where the second delta chain is reversed, and the snapshots of these two chains are therefore shared, so that it only has to be created and stored once.
+Intuitively, one bidirectional delta chain is equivalent to two forward delta chains, where the second delta chain is reversed.
+The snapshots of these two chains are therefore shared, so that it only has to be created and stored once.

 As such, the main advantage of a bidirectional delta chain is that it can more optimally make use of snapshots.